wghost/UPKUtils/doc/PatchUPK_Readme.txt

     Adding new names and objects
 -----------------------------------------------------------------------------------------------------------------

 Warning!
-This feature is highly experimental, incompatible with uninstall feature and can completely mess up your packages, so use this with caution and for experimentation purposes only!
-Don't use in actual mods!
+This feature is highly experimental and can completely mess up your packages!
+Use with caution!

 There are three main keys/sections for adding new objects:
 1. ADD_NAME_ENTRY - adds a name entry into name table.